adamm/starman/README.md

 ![3D-printed mount](images/mount.png)

-I plan on producing 10 units for friends and family, but if you are interested please reach out.
-Build cost is currently estimated at CAD$200.
-(I'll post a means to contact closer to Dec 1, 2022:)
+I plan on producing 10 units for friends and family for Christmas 2022.
+Right now the costs are too high to mass produce, so perhaps sometime in 2023 I can simplify the design and cut costs for general orders.

 ## HOW TO PLAY